Promist-Moon/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* Freelance secondary school tuition teachers teaching one-to-one classes
+* travels to meet their students
 * has a need to manage a significant number of contacts
+* requires organisation and scheduling features to keep track of students' and parents' contacts, payment status and lesson timings
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage contacts faster than a typical mouse/GUI driven app Tuiniverse is built for freelance secondary school tutors to stay organized.
+It manages student and parent contacts, tracks attendance, student's progress and payments effortlessly.
+Tuiniverse enables tutors to schedule classes and prevent clashes.
+In addition, tutors can check lessons scheduled for the day to help plan their day more productively.

 ### User stories